carloscadel/dad-joke-api/README.md

 ## Running the app locally

-1. `npm install`
-2. `npm start`

-This will start the json-server API on port 3000.
+This will install the required dependencies and will start the json-server API on port 3000:
+`npm install`
+`npm start`

+Then, on another terminal, run the following command to start the GraphQL server on port 4000:
+`npm run start:apollo`

 ## REST API with json-server